Harbaugh Retains Mattison as Defensive Line Coach

 Greg Mattison at his weekly press conference on Tuesday during Northwestern week.

-Greg Mattison enters his second season as defensive line coach for the Wolverines in 2016 after serving as Michigan's defensive coordinator for four seasons (2011-14).
+Greg Mattison is in his third season as defensive line coach for the Wolverines in 2017 after serving as Michigan's defensive coordinator for four seasons (2011-14).
 He returned to Ann Arbor in 2011 after spending three seasons with the Baltimore Ravens, when in 2009-10 he coordinated one of the NFL's top defensive squads after coaching the linebackers in 2008.